cloudflare/cloudflare-docs/content/cloudflare-one/_partials/gateway/_block-applications.md

 ## Block unauthorized applications

-To minimize the risk of {{<glossary-tooltip term_id="shadow IT">}}shadow IT{{</glossary-tooltip>}}, some organizations choose to limit their users' access to certain web-based tools and applications.
+To minimize the risk of {{<glossary-tooltip term_id="shadow IT" link="https://www.cloudflare.com/learning/access-management/what-is-shadow-it/">}}shadow IT{{</glossary-tooltip>}}, some organizations choose to limit their users' access to certain web-based tools and applications.
 For example, the following policy blocks AI assistants:

 | Selector    | Operator | Value             | Action |
 | ----------- | -------- | ----------------- | ------ |